Rajatt09/my-docs/docs/server-setup/docker-kubernetes.md

 It acts as the bridge between Kubernetes and the cloud platform you’re using.

 It handles things Kubernetes itself can’t create, like Load Balancers or cloud storage.

+---

+> Note:
+> **Rolling updates** are a deployment strategy used in Kubernetes (K8s) (and other systems like AWS ECS, Docker Swarm) to gradually replace old versions of your application with new ones — with zero downtime.